-Ngā kaimahi – Our People
+Ngā kaimahi – Our people

 Tōmaiora Māori Health Research Group is directed by Dr Anneka Anderson.
 Within Tōmaiora sits a group of leading senior Māori health researchers as well as the Tōmaiora Junior and Emerging researchers.
 Tōmaiora is supported by the Office of the Tumuaki, Te Kupenga Hauora Māori led by Professor Papaarangi Reid within Mātauranga Hauora, the Faculty of Medical and Health Sciences.